How to Prevent and Treat Crow’s Feet and Wrinkles Around the Eyes

 - Gently cleanse skin around the eyes and remove all makeup.

-- Apply an eye cream or serum followed by a moisturizer.
+- Apply serum and an eye cream or moisturizer.

-- Apply serums before creams.
-Serums tend to be lighter and contain more active ingredients that your skin needs for maximum absorption.
+- Apply serums before creams (except DefenAge's 8-in-1 BioSerum which should be applied as a step 3).
+Most of serums tend to be lighter and contain more active ingredients that your skin needs for maximum absorption.
 Wait 30 to 60 seconds between each layer to let the product sink in.

 - Water-based products should be closest to the skin (or applied first).
 Layer oil-based products on top.